Table of Contents

 Each guitarist in a band usually has a specific role, which can also influence the number of guitars:

 Imagine, you’re switching between songs, each with a different tuning.
-Won’t you start longing for an extra guitar already set in those distinct tunings?
-Yes, you will, because myself and any guitarist I know eventually does.
+Won’t you start longing for an extra guitar already set in those tunings?
+Yes, you will, because most guitarist I know eventually do.

 Swapping from your standard tuning to a simple drop D doesn’t really stress the system.
 That’s a swap you can pull off without much fuss.

-However, imagine tuning into the realm of arrangements like C sharp.
-Here, a guitar that’s already in tune can be your best ally.
+However, imagine tuning into arrangements like C sharp.
+Here, a guitar that’s already in tune can be your best friend.
 It saves time and energy.

 Plus, constant tuning and re-tuning puts undue strain on your strings, reducing their lifespan.
 It even affects the guitar’s intonation.